hyperledger/indy-hipe/text/0138-rich-schema-context/README.md

 validator nodes in an indy network.
 Changes to this code will enable context transaction requests to be sent to validator nodes.
-`indy-data-manager` complies with the interface described by the `aries-data-registry-interface` and is built to plug in to the aries ecosystem.
+`indy-data-manager` complies with the interface described by the `aries-verifiable-data-registry-interface` and is built to plug in to the aries ecosystem.
+This means that any Aries-compatible `vdri` could call and use `indy-data-manager`.
-- `aries-dri`: This is the location of the `aries-data-registy-interface`.
+- `aries-vdri`: This is the location of the `aries-verifiable-data-registy-interface`.
-Changes to this code will enable users of any data registry with an `aries-dri`-compatible data manager to handle contexts.
+Changes to this code will enable users of any data registry with an `aries-vdri`-compatible data manager to handle contexts.

 Only changes to the indy repositories are described here.
 For a description of the changes to aries, please see